Hirta: History and lifestyle

 Missionaries provided education for many years but by 1872, the state took over; a true school building was eventually built.

 A diary (now owned by the NTS) written by a school teacher who worked in Village Bay shed some light on life here in the early 1900s.
 One source offers this perspective about the island in that era: "relatively speaking, a vibrant, well-connected and economically successful place thanks to a booming tourist trade and a buoyant market for the island’s tweed.
 Whaling boats brought supplies of coal and the government was able to provide more services for the islanders – visiting doctors had spent the two weeks ... vaccinating its residents – and the frequent presence of English fishing fleets meant they were better linked to the wider world than ever before".
-The same article about Hirta states that, "Ironically, things improved with the war [WW I], which brought a naval detachment and regular deliveries of mail and food from naval supply vessels.
-But when these services were withdrawn at end of the war, the sense of isolation increased.
-Able bodied young islanders left for a better life, resulting in a breakdown of the island economy".

 Medical care was always limited.
 In the late 1890s, there was a single nurse stationed on the island, with limited medical supplies.
 That level continued until the contingent was increased in 1915.

 In 1908, British Pathé News released a documentary film, The Island Of St. Kilda, which shed light on the lifestyle in Hirta during that era.
 The film is available for viewing on several Web sites.

 A documentary film which included scenes and people in Hirta filmed primarily in 1923, was released in 1928.
 The summary for St Kilda, Britain's Loneliest Isle, states: "A voyage from Glasgow to St Kilda, containing scenes of the Western Isles and island life of the crofters on St Kilda".
 The film is available for viewing on a National Library of Scotland Web page which also includes a great deal of specifics in the text, in a "Shotlist".